tomasjurasek/tomasjurasek.github.io/_posts/2021-2-3-service-bus-clients.md

 The [Azure Service Bus](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-messaging-overview) is a cloud message-based platform that offers you asynchronous communication between several applications by messages.
 The Azure Service Bus provides you several clients, where the functionality depends on what you need to:

 # SessionClient
 The [client](https://docs.microsoft.com/en-us/dotnet/api/microsoft.azure.servicebus.sessionclient?view=azure-dotnet) consumes messages from the sessions*.
-The sessions offer to consume message by message in good order.
-There is not an option to consume messages concurrently.
+The sessions guarantee to consume messages in good sequence.

-**Potential issue:** There are no guaranteed processing messages in good order with concurrent calls.

 ## Sample
 ```cs